Ruraj-git/atmoplan-docs/docs/tutorial/case/case-creation/creating-case.md

 ---
-title: Creating a new case
+title: Introduction
+sidebar_position: 1
 ---

+# Creating a new case

 :::tip Available in each deployment
 :::